FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/mrs_cluster_v1.html.markdown

     console as follows: Register an account and log in to the management console.
     Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
     On the Virtual Private Cloud page, obtain the subnet ID from the list.

-* `subnet_name` - (Required) Name of the subnet Obtain the subnet name from the management console as follows: Register an account and log in to the management console.
-Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
-On the Virtual Private Cloud page, obtain the subnet name from the list.

 * `cluster_version` - (Optional) Version of the clusters Currently, MRS 1.3.0
     and MRS 1.5.0 are supported.
 The latest version of MRS is used by default.
 Currently,